 - Less history of catastrophic water damage and fire events

-How Older Homes Were Built Better than Newer Homes
+Are Older Homes Built Better than Newer Homes?

 - Tend to be located on larger lots or more prime locations